nightwatchjs/nightwatch-docs/guide/browser-drivers-setup/edgedriver.md

 #### Standalone Usage

-If you're only running your tests against Edge, running the EdgeDriver standalone can be slightly faster.
+If you're only running your tests against Edge, running the Microsoft Edge WebDriver standalone can be slightly faster.
 Also there is no dependency on Java.

-This requires a bit of configuration and you will need to start/stop the EdgeDriver:<br><br>
+This requires a bit of configuration and you will need to start/stop the Microsoft Edge WebDriver:<br><br>

 ##### 1) Configure Nightwatch as below:

-EdgeDriver runs by default on port 9515.
+Microsoft Edge WebDriver runs by default on port 9515.

 <pre><code class="language-javascript">{
   <strong>"test_settings"</strong>: {